The « short on time and money » Guide to Rome by a local

 Obviously, to get inside the Colosseo and other sites you have to pay, but if you are a backpacker on a budget, this is a good way to go sightseeing and not spend money.

-you’re tired and hungry?
+What to do in Rome when you’re tired and hungry?

 Well, food is our thing!